Last updated May 23, 2026

 Aspects to personal planets and angles tell you how the wellness pattern interacts with the rest of the chart.
 Hygieia conjunct the Sun makes wellness an identity-organizing theme.
 Hygieia conjunct the Moon makes the body report through mood before it reports through symptom.
 Hygieia conjunct Saturn tightens the discipline question and lengthens the gap between signal and response.

 Orb discipline matters here as much as it does on the centaurs.
-Augurine surfaces only aspects inside a 1° base orb, so the calculator's default is already conservative.
+This result keeps the first pass to tight major aspects.
 If you read beyond what the calculator returns, two degrees is the outer ceiling; past that you are reading the surrounding chart rather than Hygieia.

 Key aspects to Hygieia